FormidableLabs/victory/docs/src/content/docs/victory-tooltip.md

 `type: number || function`

 The `pointerLength` prop determines the length of the triangular pointer extending from the flyout.
-This prop may be given as a positive number or a function of datum. **Note: When `center`, `centerOffset` or `constrainToVisibleArea` props are used, non-zero `pointerLength` values are not guaranteed.**
+This prop may be given as a positive number or a function of datum.

+*note:* When `center`, `centerOffset` or `constrainToVisibleArea` props are used, non-zero `pointerLength` values are not guaranteed.

 ```playground
 <VictoryBar